sherafyk/sherafy-payload-stack/README.md

 ## Prerequisites

 * A VPS (any Linux distro with Docker & Docker Compose installed)
+* Node.js 18 and Yarn installed locally if you build without Docker
 * A working brain cell (optional, but helpful)

 ---